ualvesdias/ualvesdias.github.io/_posts/2019-04-24-matchbox-machine-that-learns.md

 # But first the background story

 I'm taking an interest in how machine learning systems work and mostly how I can apply them to data science problems.
-Digging up the internet on the fundamentals, I've found [a very cool publication](http://cs.williams.edu/~freund/cs136-073/GardnerHexapawn.pdf) from 1962 where professor Martin Gardner explains how to build a machine out of matchboxes (that's right, matchboxes) that can learn to play a game from scratch and even master it.
+Digging up the internet on the fundamentals, I've found [a very cool publication](http://cs.williams.edu/~freund/cs136-073/GardnerHexapawn.pdf) from 1962 where professor Martin Gardner explains how to build a machine out of matchboxes (that's right, matchboxes) that can learn how to play a game from scratch and even master it.
 The process is actually very clever and it's an adaptation of a previous experiment where a guy builds a machine with more than 300 matchboxes to play tic-tac-toe to perfection.

 # What I did